Written on July 7, 2021.

 Lastly, for a consumer to switch to another producer on the same platform is very easy by the very objective of the platform and naturally achieve through the ‘matching’ between consumer’s demand and producer’s supply.

-To conclude this section, platforms make it easy to integrate with them and to switch to another producer.
+To conclude this section, platforms, by their very nature, make it easy to integrate with them and to switch to another producer.
 Doing so, they provide easy recombination of what is being offered and faciliate reconfiguration when needs change – aggregator can do this too but at a greater cost – less standardization, more customization.

 Equipped with this understanding on the different types of module and their interfaces, let’s now get back to the attention.